ta3ag/lbd/docs/BackendTutorial/source/funccall.rst

     ...

-The "isTailCall = false;" set in LowerCall() of Cpu0ISelLowering.cpp meaning Cpu0 don't support tail call optimization at this moment.
+The "isTailCall = false;" which set in LowerCall() of Cpu0ISelLowering.cpp meaning Cpu0 don't support tail call optimization at this moment.
 About tail call optimization please reference [#]_.

 Fix issues